-- (1) An application for an order under section 33 of the Probate and Administration of Estates Act shall be for an order requiring a person to bring a will or other testamentary paper into the Probate Registry or to attend in court for examination. - (2) An application under paragraph (1) shall be made by application in the action, which must be served on the person against whom the order is sought. - (3) An application for the issue of a subpoena under section 32 of the Probate and Administration of Estates Act shall be for the issue of a subpoena requiring a person to bring into the Probate Registry a will or other testamentary paper. - (4) An application under paragraph (3) may be made without notice and must be supported by an affidavit setting out the grounds of the application.
+- (1) Any application in probate proceedings for an order requiring a person to bring a will or other testamentary paper into court or to attend in court for examination must be supported by evidence on affidavit setting out the grounds of the application. - (2) An application under paragraph (1) shall be made by application in the action, which must be served on the person against whom the order is sought. - (3) Any application for the issue of a subpoena in accordance with section 32 of the Probate and Administration of Estates Act (No. 1 of 2011) to require a person to bring a will or other testamentary paper into the Probate Registry may be made without notice but must be supported by evidence on affidavit setting out the grounds of the application.140